 The Statement of Net Position shows the Authority's net position as of the last day of the fiscal year.
 Net position, the difference between the Authority's assets and deferred outflows and liabilities and deferred inflows, are an important measure of the Authority's financial health, or financial position.
 Over time, increases or decreases in net position serve as a useful indicator of whether the financial position of the Authority is improving or deteriorating.
-The following is a condensed summary of the Statement of Net Position for the fiscal years ending June 30, 2020 and 2019:
+The following is a condensed summary of the Statement of Net Position as of June 30, 2021 and 2020: